bangadang/stackIT/FS25/Dataengineering.md

 - word disambiguation
 - morpholocigal normalization by reducing different forms of the same word into a common representative form
 	- inflectional normalization (houses to house, tried to try,)
-	- derivational normalization (destruction to destroy) most IR system do not erform derivational norm.
+	- derivational normalization (destruction to destroy) most IR system do not perform derivational norm.

 ### Stemming
 - stemming is the procedure of reducing the word to its grammatical (morphosyntactic) root („recognized” -> „recogniz”, „incredibly” -> „incredibl”) by removing prefixes and suffixes